AFICRECY/Feather-Pad-texteditor/README.md

 ### Installation:

 To install this project, a knowledge of HTML, CSS, JavaScript, Node.js, and Express.js, the Progressive Web Application Paradigm (PWAs), IndexedDB, Git, and Heroku  were required.
 I had to first install Node.js to my computer and then install the Express and NPM packages.
 I installed the following dependencies with my npm install (express, manifest.json, webpack plugins, babel, workbox plugins, and nodemon).The Express package allowed me to use the express framework in Node.js.
 In order to create this application.
 The Feather Pad test editor application is designed as a single-page application, meeting the criteria of a Progressive Web App (PWA).
 Furthermore, it  incorporates various data persistence techniques, and functions within the browser as well as an installable app using the manifest dependency package.
 Additionally, the Feather Pad text editor has offline functionality, allowing users to continue using it even without an internet connection thanks to my usage of IndexedDB.
+To simplify this process, I will employ the "idb" package, a lightweight wrapper around the IndexedDB, which is widely trusted by major companies like Google and Mozilla.
+By combining these technologies, I aim to create a powerful text editor that enables users to work on their documents seamlessly, regardless of their internet connectivity.
 This application extends beyond note-taking, offering versatile functionality for journaling, team tasks, work projects, programming, planning, and more.
 With its user-friendly interface and intuitive design, it seamlessly caters to both individual and team-based projects, ensuring a great user experience.

+The user should be able to navigate to the heroku deployed site linked at the start of this readme and click the install button.
+The Feather Pad text editor will install onto the users device and is ready for use.
 The code below make this happen:

 <p>&nbsp;</p>